YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When too many openings are made too close together, the skin may become stressed.
 If grafts are placed too shallow, too deep, or under too much tension, the surface can heal unevenly.
 The patient may later see small elevations, depressions, or a texture that does not look like the original scalp.

-This is why I often return to the principle behind too many grafts in one area.
+This connects directly with too many grafts in one area.
 Density is not only a number.
 Density has to respect blood supply, graft survival, natural hair direction, and the skin itself.

 Very large sessions need even more caution.
-A 7000 graft hair transplant over two days can sound impressive to a patient who wants full coverage, but the more important question is whether the donor area and recipient area can safely support that plan.
+A 7,000 graft hair transplant over two days can sound impressive to a patient who wants full coverage, but the decision depends on whether the donor area and recipient area can safely support that plan.

-More grafts do not automatically mean a better result.
+More grafts do not always mean a better result.
 Sometimes more grafts mean more trauma, more risk, and fewer options if repair is needed later.

 Why should I be careful with massage or picking?